Italy: Police arrest truck owner over Vietnamese migrant deaths | DW | 12.06.2021

 The container in which they were held had arrived by ferry from Zeebrugge in Belgium.

-An investigation found that the container's cooling system had been shut off, leaving the migrants to endure scorching temperatures in the airtight container, causing the migrants to slowly and painfully suffocate to death inside.
+An investigation found that the cooling system had been shut off, leaving the migrants to endure scorching temperatures in the airtight container, causing them to slowly and painfully suffocate to death inside.

 The case sparked an international outcry and a police investigation.